insertjokehere/restic-onion/README.md

 * Backup saves to any target restic supports (including through rclone)
 * Automatically backup when OnionOS starts

+## Compatibility

+This has been tested with OnionOS v4.3 on a Miyoo Mini Plus.
+It might work with other versions of OnionOS and on different devices, but hasn't been tested - if it works, please let me know!

 ## Installation

 * Download the zip from the [releases page](https://github.com/insertjokehere/restic-onion/releases)